Easy Watermelon Popsicle Recipe (GF, Dairy Free, Top 8 Free)

 Dairy Free Watermelon Popsicles by The Allergy Chef

 I hope you’ve all been enjoying warmer weather.
 Today we’re sharing a super delicious watermelon popsicle recipe with you.
 This watermelon popsicle is gluten free, corn free, dairy free, top 8 allergy free, and more.
-To speed up the process in popsicle making, we used our Zoku popsicle maker (more about that later).
+To speed up the process in popsicle making, I used a Zoku popsicle maker (more about that later).

 The inspiration for this popsicle came from the grocery store.
 You know how it goes.
 You spot something that looks awesome and you want to make the purchase.
 As you read the label you see made on shared equipment with xyz, and you put the box down.
 There have been so many times over the years when this happens, and grocery shopping has become more of an idea generator for me, lol.